mohammedalsayegh/sayegh_bit_parser/README.md

 # sayegh_bit_parser
-Rust library that parses odd/even bits in serial mode and parses them out after grouping them in byte buffer
+A Rust library that parses odd/even bits in serial mode and groups them in a byte buffer after parsing.
+Also, there are file reading and writing functions using the `Vec::<u32>` type in this library.